Long-Tail Learning with Foundation Model: Heavy Fine-Tuning Hurts: Efficient and Accurate Long-Tail Learning

+We have demonstrated that arbitrary lightweight fine-tuning, even without any guidance for parameter selection, performs better than full fine-tuning.
+This indicates that a small learnable parameter quantity is more important for fine-tuning.
+To this end, we first investigate \textit{structured lightweight fine-tuning} which learns a small set of task-specific parameters in a structured manner.
+Some related ideas, although already used in foundation models, are not directly suitable to long-tail learning.
+For more detailed introductions, please refer to \Cref{sec:peft_analysis}.

+\Cref{fig:feature-slf} shows the potential of a very simple idea for structured lightweight fine-tuning.
+It optimizes the inter-class similarities to be nearly orthogonal and preserves the intra-class distributions undistorted.
+As can be seen, its performance already surpasses arbitrary lightweight fine-tuning on both head and tail classes.
+The findings indicate that more well-designed structured lightweight fine-tuning will further enhance the feature separability as well as ensure the consistency of class-conditional distributions, and will be more accurate.

+Our analysis above justifies that lightweight fine-tuning can significantly mitigate performance deterioration and improve generalization.
+To this end, we propose a low-complexity and accurate long-tail learning method termed \textit{LIghtweight Fine-Tuning} (\algo). \algo\ is versatile and inclusive, allowing for the incorporation of a range of structured lightweight fine-tuning methods.

-Apart from the PEFT module, an additional classifier is essential for adaptation.
-The linear classifier is widely employed due to its simplicity and versatility.
-Given a feature vector $\vf$, the predicted logit for class $k$ is computed as $z_k=\vw_k^{\top}\vf+b$.
-However, when training with long-tailed data, the norms of classifier weight $\vw_k$ tend to exhibit imbalanced distribution, which can lead to biased predictions \citep{kang2020decoupling}.
-To mitigate this issue, several approaches \citep{liu2020deep,wu2021adversarial} propose to use the cosine classifier $z_k=\sigma\cdot\frac{\vw_k^{\top}\vf}{\Vert \vw_k\Vert_2 \Vert \vf\Vert_2}$.
-Here, $\sigma$ is a scaling factor, which is equivalent to dividing by a temperature $\tau$ in some literature.
-To underline the effectiveness of \algo, we opt for the logit-adjusted (LA) loss for training a cosine classifier:
+In order to have better adaptability among tasks, apart from the lightweight fine-tuning, a classifier is introduced to discern and select the features for different tasks.
+Without loss of generality, the linear classifier is employed due to its simplicity and versatility.
+Specifically, given a feature vector $\vf$, the predicted logit for class $j$ is computed as $z_j=\vw_j^{\top}\vf+b$.
+Note that when training with long-tail data, the norms of classifier weight $\vw_j$ tend to exhibit an imbalanced distribution, which can lead to biased predictions \citep{kang2020decoupling,wei2021towards}.
+To overcome it and draw on the strengths of CLIP which optimizes cosine distances within its feature space, inspired by \citet{wei2021towards}, we propose to use a enhanced cosine classifier $z_j=\sigma\cdot\frac{\vw_j^{\top}\vf}{\Vert \vw_j\Vert_2 \Vert \vf\Vert_2}$.
+Here, $\sigma$ is a scaling factor, and the biased prediction is alleviated by dividing the classifier norm.
+To further improve the effectiveness of \algo, we opt for the LA loss for optimization:

-Here, $y=j$ represents the ground-truth label of $\vx$ and $z_j$ is the predicted logit. $\oP(y=k)$ signifies the class prior probability, which can be estimated based on the training data.
-We delve deeper into the theoretical understanding of the LA loss in \cref{sec:la_loss}.
+Here, $y=j$ represents the ground-truth label of $\vx$ and $z_j$ is the predicted logit. $\oP(y=j)$ signifies the class prior probability, which can be estimated based on the training data.
+More theoretical understanding of the LA loss can be found in \Cref{sec:la_loss}.